What Is a Homeowners Insurance Deductible?

 The flat (or dollar amount) deductible is a set amount of money that you agree with your insurer to pay if an accident happens.
 This means that you’ll pay the exact dollar amount you agreed to in your policy if something happens to your house that requires you to file a claim.

 As an example, imagine that you have a deductible of $1,000.
 Suddenly, a terrible storm rolls through and damages your roof, causing you to file a claim.
 If the repairs for your roof were going to cost $10,000, you’d have to pay $1,000.
-Once you pay your deductible, your home insurance company would cover the rest of the money to fix your roof.
+Once you pay it, your homeowners insurance provider would cover the rest of the money to fix your roof.

-The other type of home insurance deductible is percentage-based.
-With this, it would be a certain percentage of your home’s insured value, or the total amount of coverage on your policy.
+The other type of deductible is percentage-based.
+With this, it would be a certain percentage of your home’s insured value, or the total amount of homeowners coverage on your policy.

 Disaster Deductibles

 If you live in a state prone to natural disasters, you may have to pay a disaster deductible.
-This is separate from the regular deductible on your policy that you pay for more common causes of damage or loss.
+This is separate from the standard one on your policy that you pay for more common causes of damage or loss.

 You typically need to pay a disaster deductible if your insurer determines that a certain trigger caused damage to your home.
 Each trigger comes with unique rules and requirements.
 The two most common triggers are hurricanes and wind/hail: